syspect-sec/greenbone-scap/README.md

 To restart from scratch all containers have to be shutdown and the volumes have to be removed.
 This can be done by running `docker compose down -v`.

+The PostgreSQL database can be accessed from the docker host via `psql -U scap -h localhost -p 5432 scap` and using the defined database password from the `.env` file.

 ## Command Completion

 `greenbone-scap` comes with support for command line completion in bash and zsh.